 That's 17 months longer and $444 more expensive than a $1,000 balance at the national average APR of 15.03% for all credit cards.

 Consumers should avoid falling into traps like signing up for a retail credit card to save 15% on a purchase, said Matt Schulz, CreditCards.com's senior industry analyst.
-The much higher interest rates far outweigh the one-time discount for anyone who carries a balance.
+The much higher interest rates far outweigh the one-time discount for anyone who carries a balance."A lot of times there are these pressurized situations and people won't take a step back and read through the particulars of the card," he said.
+"Tread very cautiously."

 In most instances, the retail stories will offer the same incentives to customers at a later date, so reading the rules in an "informed and calm" situation before making a decision is the best strategy to follow, Schulz said.